analogjs/analog/README.md

 ## Getting Started

-Use your package manage of choice to create a new project
+Use your package manager of choice to create a new project

 With yarn: